SSAT or ISEE?

 Format and Length

 Test Sections — The SSAT and ISEE have similar structures.
 Both tests feature math, reading, and verbal sections.
 Additionally, both tests feature an unscored writing sample, which is sent directly to schools.
-While the ISEE is a bit longer, both tests are about 3 hours long.
+The Lower Level ISEE and Elementary Level SSAT are 2 hours long, and the Middle/Upper Level SSAT and ISEE are 3 hours long.

 Pacing — The average time per question is almost identical on either test.
 The major exception is for the math sections, where the SSAT offers slightly more time per question.